-We have been keeping bees for over 18 years, which we still enjoy as much now as we did when we first started.
+We have been keeping bees for around 25 years, which we still enjoy as much now as we did when we first started.
 We wanted to look for ways to make more use from our Bees and increase our colonies to be able to run a small business from them.
 As we have family members who suffer from eczema and general dry skin problems, soap and skin care seemed a good way to go.
 We went on some courses, tried the results on our family guinea pigs, which helped them greatly, got the necessary paperwork, and away we went.

 We make all the products ourselves with our own Honey and Beeswax, so we know what is in them, and you can trust what you are using.
 As we enjoy what we do, and use all the products ourselves, they are made with care and enthusiasm, which we hope shows in the end results.